au-ts/libvmm/docs/MANUAL.md

 based on the device tree passed, it is quite simple to disable the device.

-Here is an example of how you would change the Device Tree Source to disable the PL011 UART node for the QEMU ARM virt platform:
+Here is an example of how you would change the Device Tree Source to disable the PL011 UART node for the QEMU virt AArch64 platform:
 ```diff
 pl011@9000000 {
     clock-names = "uartclk\0apb_pclk";